 This unstinting worship of Hippocrates often placed Galen in strident disagreement with the writings of Herophilos and especially Erasistratus.
 It’s thus ironic to note that most of the details we have of those men’s lives and work have come to us courtesy of Galen — for, despite his disagreement with so many of their most fundamental conclusions, he was enough of a scholar to realize that their explorations of the physical body made them a unique and invaluable resource.
 And so, thanks to the fact that the original texts of Herophilos and Erasistratus are long lost, Galen in turn has become a unique and invaluable resource for us today as we try to understand the first incarnation of a recognizably modern approach to medicine.

-Galen enjoyed immense esteem during his life; as a young man, he was the official physician of the gladiators who fought in the Coliseum, and he ended his life as the personal doctor of Emperor Septimius Severus.
-His public reputation, combined with his undeniable brilliance as an observer and interpreter within the strict boundaries he had set for himself, not to mention his sheer prolificacy, was enough to let his interpretation of Hippocratic medicine go unchallenged through the remainder of classical times and well beyond them.
-He was embraced by the burgeoning Muslim world after the fall of the Roman Empire, then made his way back to Europe during the Renaissance; there his writings were given additional luster as the forgotten wisdom of the ancients, profound in a way that more recent teachings could never be.
+Galen enjoyed immense esteem during his life; as a young man, he was the official physician of the gladiators who fought in the Coliseum, and when he died he was serving as the personal doctor of Emperor Septimius Severus.
+His public reputation combined with his prolificacy were enough to let his interpretation of Hippocratic medicine go unchallenged through the remainder of classical times and well beyond them.
+He was embraced by the burgeoning Muslim world while Europe was mired in the Middle Ages, and after the Renaissance he made his way back to Europe, where his writings were given additional luster as the forgotten wisdom of the ancients, profound in a way that more recent teachings could never be.
 The humors became an inescapable part of Renaissance consciousness — you’ll find them all over the plays of Shakespeare, for example — and the lancet, the small double-edged blade used for bleeding patients, became the universal symbol of the physician.
 Instead of debating the results of experiments, men of medicine wrestled over translations and interpretations of Galen’s holy texts, their unimpeachable source of received wisdom.
 When confronted with discrepancies between the things that Galen described and those they observed in their patients, doctors decided that the human body itself must have changed during the intervening years.
-It would take until the nineteenth century AD for the stranglehold of Hippocrates, as channeled through Galen, to be comprehensively broken and for the accepted best practices of medical research to return to something resembling the model of Herophilos and Erasistratus.
+It would take until the nineteenth century for the stranglehold of Hippocrates, as channeled through Galen, to be comprehensively broken and for the accepted best practices of medical research to return to something resembling the model of Herophilos and Erasistratus.